mneilly/Emacs-Persistent-Overlays/README.md

 them to a file and subsequently loading them.
-By default overlays are stored in ~/.emacs-persistent-overlays with a file name that is created as a combination of the buffer name and a SHA1 hash of the file name to which they correspond.
+By default overlays are stored in ~/.emacs-persistent-overlays with a file name that is created as a combination of the buffer name and a SHA1 hash of the file name to which they correspond. **NOTE**: you need to create the directory ~/.emacs-persistent-overlays.

 **persistent-overlays-directory** may be set to indicate a different directory in which to store overlays.
 If **persistent-overlays-use-path-name** is set to t, the overlay file